-If we had to pick the most theatrical or dramatic type of cooking style, then teppanyaki is definitely the top choice.
-“Teppan” stands for “iron plate” and “yaki” means “grilled", so it stands to reason that the chef uses a heated iron plate to grill a set course of dishes in front of customers.
+If we had to pick the most theatrical or dramatic style of cooking, then teppanyaki (鉄板焼き) would be our top choice.
+“Teppan” stands for “iron plate” and “yaki” means “grilled,” so it stands to reason that the chef uses a heated iron plate to grill dishes in front of customers.
 The whole experience is a performance.
-These chefs use specialised teppanyaki tools that include two metal scrapers to flip ingredients and to cut with the highest level of precision.
+These chefs use specialised tools that include two metal scrapers to flip ingredients and cut with the highest level of precision.

 Some teppanyaki chefs also come up with the craziest tricks that may include juggling their tools, tossing ingredients in the air, or even building up a fire on top of the iron plate!
-Check out our top picks for teppanyaki restaurants in Hong Kong, and let us know which ones you like!
+Check out our top picks for the best teppanyaki restaurants in Hong Kong.

 The first teppanyaki-only restaurant to attain a Michelin star in Hong Kong, IM Teppanyaki & Wine is a small but cosy venue in the neighbourhood of Tai Hang.
 There are two rooms seating eight or 12 persons around the grills.
-We would usually go for their lunch set menus (starting from $320) or dinner set menus (starting from $1,600).
+We would usually go for the lunch set menus (starting from $320) or dinner set menus (starting from $1,600).
 The teppan chefs elevate common teppanyaki dishes by making special sauces on the iron plate, as opposed to the regular use of plain salt and pepper.
-The plating of the dishes is also incredibly detailed and aesthetically pleasing, such as the Sliced Abalone served in its own shell and drizzled with seaweed sauce.
+The plating of the dishes is also incredibly detailed and aesthetically pleasing, such as the sliced abalone served in its own shell and drizzled with seaweed sauce.

 IM Teppanyaki & Wine, 134 Tung Lo Wan Road, Tai Hang | (+852) 2570 7088